mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 ## Installing and configuring Knative

-After having the CRC up and running, let's install the serverless Operator witch has the version `0.13.1` of Knative.
+After having the CRC up and running, let's install the Openshift serverless operator witch is based on the version `0.13.1` of Knative.
 The process that we will go here is using the `oc` command-line interface (CLI).

 ```shell
 $ kubectl get packagemanifests/serverless-operator \